himank3029/NewsLetter-Signup/README.md

 - Open the browser and type "localhost:3000".

-- You will be able to signup on your computer locally.(space,space,enter)
+- You will be able to signup on your computer locally.
  <br>